FK Zvijezda 09

-Fudbalski klub Zvijezda 09 (Serbian Cyrillic: Фудбалски клуб Звијезда 09) is a professional association football club from the village of Brgule, near the city of Bijeljina, Republika Srpska that is situated in Bosnia and Herzegovina.
+Fudbalski klub Zvijezda 09 (Serbian Cyrillic: Фудбалски клуб Звијезда 09) is a professional association football club based in Ugljevik, Bosnia and Herzegovina.

-Zvijezda 09 currently plays in the First League of Republika Srpska, having previously played in the Premier League of Bosnia and Herzegovina before getting relegated in the 2019–20 Bosnian Premier League season.
+Zvijezda 09 currently plays in the First League of the Republika Srpska.
 The club plays its home matches at the Ugljevik City Stadium, which has a capacity of 5,000 seats.

 History

 Zvijezda 09 was founded in 2009, and have consistently risen through the football pyramid of Bosnia and Herzegovina.

 They played in the seventh tier of football in the 2010–11 season, and then turned out in the country's Premier League with six promotions in eight years.
-In their first ever Bosnian Premier League season, the 2018–19 season, Zvijezda 09 finished on 9th place, escaping relegation.
+In their first ever Bosnian Premier League season, the 2018–19 season, Zvijezda 09 finished in ninth place, escaping relegation.
 In the 2019–20 Bosnian Premier League season, the club got relegated back to the First League of RS after finishing in 12th place.

+Zvijezda 09 was promoted back to the Premier League in the 2022–23 First League of RS season.
+However, the club got relegated again in the 2023–24 Bosnian Premier League season.